18 Greatest Hits (2 Plus 1 album)

 18 Greatest Hits is a compilation album by Polish group 2 Plus 1, released in 1991 by Sonic Records.
 It was 2 Plus 1's first album released directly on CD, and their last authorised release in the original line-up, before Janusz Kruk's death in 1992.
 Branded as a greatest hits album, the CD featured majority of the band's most notable hits, although ignored their English-language material.
-The album was re-released as 21 Greatest Hits five years later with slightly altered track listing, and the original 1991 issue is now a rare collectors' item.
+The album was re-released as 21 Greatest Hits five years later with slightly altered track listing, and the original 1991 issue is now a rare collector's item.